ESL Program Guidelines

 - If you miss quizzes or activities, your grade may be lower and your teacher may not let you make up the work.

-- Be present to take their final during finals week.
-Alternate finals schedules will not be available.
+- Be present to take your final exam during finals week.
+Alternate final exam schedules will not be available.

 - Students who miss final exams will need to repeat the level.